AlanRockefeller/inat.label.py/README.md

 ## Features

-- Fetches observation data using the iNaturalist API
+- Fetches observation data using the iNaturalisti / Mushroom Observer API
 - Supports multiple observation IDs or URLs as input - or a file can be specified
 - Generates labels with key information including:
   - Scientific Name (in italics)
   - Common Name (if different from scientific name)
-  - iNaturalist Observation Number
+  - iNaturalist / Mushroom Observer Observation Number
-  - iNaturalist URL (in case the herbarium manager doesn't know how to create iNaturalist URL's)
+  - iNaturalist / Mushroom Observer URL
   - Location (in text format)
   - GPS Coordinates (with accuracy - accuracy is set to 20km if observation geoprivacy is obscured)
   - Date Observed